What is the Best Reciprocating Saw Blade? For Metal, Wood, And More (2023)

 Let’s start with high carbon steel (HCS).
 Carbon steel or high carbon steel blades are flexible.
 This may not be a desirable trait for some, but high carbon steel is designed to give flexibility while still maintaining strength.
 This means high carbon steel will bend but definitely not break.

-reciprocating saw blade of this type will generally have around 4 to 14 TPI, and our construction team recommends them for non-ferrous metals of half an inch thick, plastics, and wood that does not have embedded nails.
+reciprocating saw blade of this type will generally have around 4 to 14 TPI, and I recommend them for non-ferrous metals of half an inch thick, plastics, and wood that does not have embedded nails.

 High Speed Steel